the-mikedavis/clue/README.md

 $ brew install solr
 ```

+I think the Windows alternative to brew is [scoop](http://scoop.sh/),
+but it's for PowerShell.

 ## Node.js

 We'll be using a Node.js server to do some logic and to serve the results